-To obtain a very luminous Raptor phosphorescent paint, we advise to add 20 to 30% by weight of phosphorescent pigments compared to the transparent Raptor.
-Green or turquoise type colors are the most powerful colors.
-It is important then to mix this Raptor phosphorescent paint well and apply it preferably on a white or light background.
+To achieve a highly luminous Raptor phosphorescent paint, we recommend adding 20 to 30% by weight of phosphorescent pigments relative to the transparent Raptor paint.
+Green and turquoise pigments are the most powerful in terms of brightness.

-Well protected from moisture inside the Raptor layer the effect to last for years!
-We are talking about 50 to 100 years more than a few years...
-Apart from that, there is no particular fragility or sensitivity for the pigments.
-FYI, photoluminescent or phosphorescent designates the same property, it is a synonym.
+As long as it is well protected from humidity inside the Raptor layer, the glow effect can last for decades!
+We are talking 50 to 100 years, not just a few years...
+Beyond that, there are no specific weaknesses or sensitivities for the pigments.
+For reference, "photoluminescent" and "phosphorescent" mean the same thing—they are synonyms.

-It will also be important to keep the mixture dispersed and to prevent the phosphorescent powder from falling to the bottom of the jar.
+It is also important to keep the mixture well dispersed and prevent the phosphorescent powder from settling at the bottom of the container.

 Some examples of phosphorescent paint for cars and motorcycles